 Interpretive and educational services/ programs at the national park facilitate intellectual and emotional connections between visitors and park resources, foster understanding of park resources and resource stewardship, and build a local and national constituency.
 Outreach programs through schools, organizations, and partnerships build connections to the park.
-Curriculum and place-based education inspire student understanding and resource stewardship.
+Curriculum and placebased education inspire student understanding and resource stewardship.
 Visitors receive adequate information to orient themselves to the park and possible opportunities for a safe and enjoyable visit.

-- Update the 2010 long-range interpretive plan as needed, with an emphasis on providing interpretation, orientation, and information services in the most effective manner. - Stay informed of changing visitor demographics and preferences to effectively tailor programs for visitors.
+- Develop and update a long-range interpretive plan, with emphasis on providing information, orientation, and interpretive services in the most effective manner possible. - Stay informed of changing visitor demographics and preferences to effectively tailor programs for visitors.
 Develop interpretive media supportive of park purpose, significance, and interpretive themes. - Continue to promote improved pretrip planning information and orientation for park visitors through the park's website and other media.
-Work with local communities and other entities to provide services outside park boundaries, where appropriate. - Cooperate with partners, other governmental agencies, educational institutions, and other organizations to enrich interpretive and educational opportunities locally, regionally, and nationally. - Create and implement an education strategy plan that outlines goals and
+Work with local communities and other entities to provide services outside park boundaries, where appropriate.

-- actions for providing curriculum and place-based education programs. - Continue to regularly update plans and prioritize actions needed to serve visitors and provide effective interpretation. - Continue to educate staff, visitors, and the public about park interpretation/ education programs.
+- Cooperate with partners, other governmental agencies, educational institutions, and other organizations to enrich interpretive and educational opportunities locally, regionally, and nationally. - Create and implement an education strategy plan that outlines goals and actions for providing curriculum and place-based education programs. - Continue to regularly update plans and prioritize actions needed to serve visitors and provide effective interpretation. - Continue to educate staff, visitors, and the public about park interpretation/education programs.